Craft beer

-Craft beer is a beer that has been made by craft breweries.
-They produce smaller amounts of beer, typically less than large breweries, and are often independently owned.
-Such breweries are generally perceived and marketed as having an emphasis on enthusiasm, new flavours, and varied brewing techniques.
+Craft beer is beer manufactured by craft breweries, which typically produce smaller amounts of beer than larger "macro" breweries and are often independently owned.
+Such breweries are generally perceived and marketed as emphasising enthusiasm, new flavours, and varied brewing techniques.

 The microbrewery movement began in both the United States and United Kingdom in the 1970s, although traditional artisanal brewing existed in Europe for centuries and subsequently spread to other countries.
 As the movement grew, and some breweries expanded their production and distribution, the more encompassing concept of craft brewing emerged.
 A brewpub is a pub that brews its own beer for sale on the premises.

 Producer definitions

 Microbrewery

 Although the term "microbrewery" was originally used in relation to the size of breweries, it gradually came to reflect an alternative attitude and approach to brewing flexibility, adaptability, experimentation and customer service.
-The term and trend spread to the US in the 1980s and was eventually used as a designation of breweries that produce fewer than 15000 USbeerbbl annually.
+The term and trend spread from the UK to the US in the 1980s, and was eventually used as a designation for breweries that produce fewer than 15000 USbeerbbl annually.
+In 1995, there were 205 microbreweries in the US.
+In 2000, that number more than doubled to 420 microbreweries.